Madhava of Sangamagrama: Biography

 Most of the writers of astronomical and mathematical works who lived after Madhava's period have referred to Madhava as "Sangamagrama Madhava" and as such it is important that the real import of the word "Sangamagrama" be made clear.
-The general view among many scholars is that Sangamagrama is the town of Irinjalakkuda some 70 kilometers south of the Nila river and about 70 kilometers south of Cochin.
+The general view among many scholars is that Sangamagrama is the town of Irinjalakuda some 70 kilometers south of the Nila river and about 70 kilometers south of Cochin.
 It seems that there is not much concrete ground for this belief except perhaps the fact that the presiding deity of an early medieval temple in the town, the Koodalmanikyam Temple, is worshiped as Sangameswara meaning the Lord of the Samgama and so Samgamagrama can be interpreted as the village of Samgameswara.
-But there are several places in Karnataka with samgama or its Dravidian equivalent kūḍala in their names and with a temple dedicated to Samgamḗsvara, the lord of the confluence.
-(Kudalasangama in Bagalkote district is one such place with a celebrated temple dedicated to the Lord of the Samgama.)
+But there are several places in Karnataka with samgama or its equivalent kūḍala in their names and with a temple dedicated to Samgamḗsvara, the lord of the confluence.
+(Kudalasangama in Bagalkot district is one such place with a celebrated temple dedicated to the Lord of the Samgama.)

 There is a small town on the southern banks of the Nila river, around 10 kilometers upstream from Tirunavaya, called Kūḍallūr.
 The exact literal Sanskrit translation of this place name is Samgamagram: kūṭal in Malayalam means a confluence (which in Sanskrit is samgama) and ūr means a village (which in Sanskrit is grama).
 Also the place is at the confluence of the Nila river and its most important tributary, namely, the Kunti river.
 (There is no confluence of rivers near Irinjalakuada.)
-Incidentally there is still existing a Namputhiri (Malayali Brahmin) family by name Kūtallūr Mana a few kilometers away from the Kudallur village.
+Incidentally there is still existing a Nambudiri (Malayali Brahmin) family by name Kūtallūr Mana a few kilometers away from the Kudallur village.
 The family has its origins in Kudallur village itself.
 For many generations this family hosted a great Gurukulam specialising in Vedanga.
-That the only available manuscript of Sphutachandrapti, a book authored by Madhava, was obtained from the manuscript collection of Kūtallūr Mana might strengthen the conjecture that Madhava might have had some association with Kūtallūr Mana.
-Thus the most plausible possibility is that the forefathers of Madhava migrated from the Tulu land or thereabouts to settle in Kudallur village, which is situated on the southern banks of the Nila river not far from Tirunnavaya, a generation or two before his birth and lived in a house known as Ilaññippaļļi whose present identity is unknown.
+That the only available manuscript of Sphuṭacandrāpti, a book authored by Madhava, was obtained from the manuscript collection of Kūtallūr Mana might strengthen the conjecture that Madhava might have had some association with Kūtallūr Mana.
+Thus the most plausible possibility is that the forefathers of Madhava migrated from the Tulu land or thereabouts to settle in Kudallur village, which is situated on the southern banks of the Nila river not far from Tirunnavaya, a generation or two before his birth and lived in a house known as Ilaññippaḷḷi whose present identity is unknown.